 Trains are a great option when traveling to and in the Lavaux region between Lausanne and Vevey on the northern shores of Lake Geneva.
 Generally, take the fast train to Lausanne or Vevey and then change to the slower S-Bahn trains.

-For most hikers, the best train is the RER / S1, which usually runs hourly along the lakeshore.
-The train connects Yverdon-les-Bains at the foot of the Jura Mountains with Villeneuve in the Rhone Valley.
-Between Lausanne and Vevey, the S1 stops at Pully, Lutry, Villette, Cully, Epesses, Rivaz, and St Saphorin.
+For most hikers, the best train is the RER / S2, which usually runs hourly along the lakeshore.
+The train connects Vallorbe at the foot of the Jura Mountains with Villeneuve in the Rhone Valley.
+Between Lausanne and Vevey, the S2 stops at Pully, Lutry, Villette, Cully, Rivaz, and St Saphorin.
 The traveling time between Lausanne and Vevey including all these stops are only around 20 minutes.
 Montreux is only a few more minutes down the track.

-An alternative train is S3, which stops only at Pully, Lutry, and Cully between Lausanne and Vevey.
-Sometimes it is faster to take an express train to either Lausanne or Vevey first and then take the local train back than to wait for a train going in the right direction.
+An alternative train is S3, which stops only at Pully, Lutry, Cully, and Epesses between Lausanne and Vevey.
+Sometimes it is faster to take an express train to either Lausanne or Vevey first and then take the local train back than to wait for a train going in the right direction, although note beforehand if this will involve crossing another transportation tariff zone.

-A further useful train line is the hourly connection between Vevey at the lake level and Puidoux-Chexbres in the hills.
+A further useful train line is the hourly S7 (Train des Vignes) connection between Vevey at the lake level and Puidoux-Chexbres in the hills.
 For hiking in the Lavaux, use Chexbres Village gare (station) – only two minutes from Puidoux-Chexbres and ten minutes from Vevey by train.
 From Chexbres, hike down through the vineyards to Rivaz or St Saphorin.

 A PTT postal bus service follows a beautiful route through the vineyards from Puidoux village via amongst others Puidoux-Chexbres and Chexbres-Village stations to Cully.
 The bus usually runs once per hour but there are gaps in the schedules.